robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 "I'll ask Bree to pop 'round," Lucy said finally.

-After the actresses left, Charlie glanced up.
+After Lucy and the actress left, Charlie glanced up.
 Mara tipped her chin at him.

 "Carry on."

-We had been back at work for only a few minutes — me at the rails, Charlie doing repairs — when the door opened briskly and a tall actress with an imposing bearing entered Wardrobe.
+We had been back at work for only a few minutes — me at the rails, Charlie back at the repairs table — when the door opened briskly and a tall actress with an imposing bearing entered Wardrobe.
 She glanced around the room.
 When she found Charlie, she strode up to his table.

 "Hi, I'm Bree," she said in a voice designed to carry to the budget seats.